Tools4everBV/HelloID-Conn-Prov-Target-Cura-ECD/README.md

 | Resource.ps1  | - |-|-

 ### Remarks
 - The web service is only Accessible with whitelisted IP addresses.
-So an Agent server is required. *Not sure if Cura supports DNS whitelisting*
+So an Agent server is required. *Not sure if Fierit supports DNS whitelisting*
 - The web service does not support Patch requests.
-So the user is retrieved from Cura, adds the new permission, and the user is updated with the current permission and newly permission.
+So the user is retrieved from Fierit, adds the new permission, and the user is updated with the current permission and newly permission.
 Therefore, concurrent sessions must be set to 1.
  - A dummy or Default Role for creating new users.
 It's required to set a role when creating a new User.
 Because they take place in the account lifecycle the first role cannot be managed through entitlements.
  - Because the Connector Support multiplies account per Persons, the permission Update script must also be used.
 You can place the Grant script here since this works in both situations.